-Lithium is mainly marketed as lithium carbonate.
+Lithium is mainly sold as lithium carbonate.
 The next most traded compound is lithium hydroxide.
 Both of these compounds are used to produce the cathodes for rechargeable batteries, taking advantage of lithium's extreme electrochemical potential and low density.
-Batteries are the leading application for lithium, accounting for 46% of total demand.
-Lithium carbonate is also used in applications such as ceramic and enamel frits (5% of demand), heat resistant glass (ceramic glass) (5% of demand), air conditioning chemicals (4% of demand), continuous casting powder for steel extrusion (2% of demand), primary aluminum smelting process (1% of demand), and others, including the synthesis of pharmaceuticals and lithium derivatives.
+Batteries are the leading application for lithium, accounting for 49% of total demand, including batteries for electric vehicles, which accounted for 12% of total lithium demand.
+Lithium carbonate is also used in applications such as ceramic and enamel frits (5% of demand), heat resistant glass (ceramic glass) (5% of demand), air conditioning chemicals (3% of demand), continuous casting powder for steel extrusion (2% of demand), primary aluminum smelting process (1% of demand) and others, including the synthesis of pharmaceuticals and lithium derivatives.

-Lithium hydroxide is primarily used as a raw material in the lubricating grease industry (11% of demand), as well as in the dyes and the battery industries.
+Lithium hydroxide is primarily used as a raw material in the lubricating greases industry (10% of demand), as well as in the dyes and the battery industries.